camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ### Out-of-the-box connectors

 Most connectors are currently community extensions, which basically means that they are not officially supported by Camunda, but by community members (who sometimes are Camunda employees).
 While this sounds like a restriction, it can also mean there is more flexibility to make progress.
+A list of community-maintained connectors can be found [here](https://github.com/camunda-community-hub/awesome-camunda-cloud#connectors-and-bridges).

-A list of community-maintained connectors can be found [here](https://awesome.zeebe.io/).
+Camunda itself is also working on improving the connector infrastructure as such to be able to provide more connectors easier in the future.

 ### Using connectors in SaaS